-Griddle/Grill Plate (on applicable models)
+Griddle/Simmer Plate (on select models)

-The optional 15,000 BTU griddle/grill is constructed of cast iron with a non-stick surface and is uniquely designed to offer excellent cooking performance as well as easy clean up.
+The optional 15,000 BTU griddle is constructed of machined steel with a blanchard finish and is uniquely designed to offer excellent cooking performance as well as easy clean up.
 The griddle is equipped with an electronic thermostat to maintain an even temperature across the griddle once the desired temperature has been set.
-The bezel behind the knob will cycle on and off as needed to indicate the thermostat is maintaining the selected temperature.
-Griddle must be placed with open edge to front in order for the grease to drain properly.
+The griddle has a power "ON" indicator light which glows when the griddle thermostat has been turned on.
+This will cycle on and off as needed to indicate the thermostat is maintaining the selected temperature.
+Before the griddle is used, it is important to season the griddle. this seasoning process will change the appearance of the griddle.
+However, it will also prevent food from sticking and protect the surface from moisture.